 One of the most effective ways to reduce risks to mothers and newborns is to ensure that more girls enroll in school and stay in school.
 The more time girls spend in school, the later they marry and begin childbearing.
 Educated girls also are more likely to grow up to be mothers who are healthy, well-nourished, economically empowered and resourceful when it comes to caring for themselves and their babies.
 Educated women tend to have fewer children, healthier pregnancies and safer deliveries.
-Sadly, most girls in Sra and the surrounding communities are not attending school because of financial difficulties.
+Sadly, most girls in Sra and the surrounding communities are not attending school because the school facility is not available.